-At the beginning of every session, our yoga instructor Leah Morgan asks the question of the participants gathered in our Pavilion:
+At the beginning of every session of Goat Yoga in Kansas City, our yoga instructor Leah Morgan asks the question of the participants gathered in our Pavilion:

 “Who is here for the yoga?”

 Everyone laughs, and almost no one raises their hands… because most people come for the you-know-whats.

 We are as surprised as you surely are that we are hosting sold-out sessions of yoga featuring goats!

 When Paradise Park Founder & CEO Jon Ellis first saw the goat yoga phenomenon one morning last winter on a morning news show, he immediately thought it was an ideal activity to bring to the Park, and provide an opportunity to offer goat yoga in Kansas City.

 “We are constantly developing new, quality experiences to offer our guests, and creating opportunities to introduce the Park to people who have never been here before,” Jon says.
 “Goat Yoga is a unique, fun activity for all ages.
 We have the perfect outdoor setting to host, and I knew of some great local businesses that would be ideal to partner with.
 It was all just such a good fit!”

 So he called a couple of friends: Maggie Everson, owner of Sunset Trails Stables, who has also partnered with us to provide petting zoos for our Fall Harvest Days and some fundraising activities, and Leah Morgan, owner of Core Balance Yoga Center and a well-respected yoga instructor and trainer, who has also hosted some events with us.

 Jon proposed the idea, and both adventurous business owners were game to try.